Hacault14/DistributedProject/README.md

 ```
 docker build -f Dockerfile -t blogApp .
 ```
-Feel free to change the target name or use our own docker file, the process should be similiar.
+Feel free to change the target name or use our own docker file, the process should be similar.
 After the container is built, run the docker container using the following command :
 ```
 docker run -p 8080:8080 -t --name blogApp blogApp
 ```
 To access the application use the following URL: http://localhost:8080.
-You can can change this in the application.properties file, you would then need to change it in Dockerfile as well and in the above command.
+You can change this in the application.properties file, you would then need to change it in the Dockerfile as well as in the above command.

-### To not use local host and instead your your IP (access application over internet).
+### To not use local host and instead your your IP (access application over the internet).
-To use the application over the internet bar any port forwarding issues, its quite simple.
+To use the application over the internet bar any port forwarding issues, it's quite simple.
 In the application.properties file, add the following command, replacing <your_ip> with your device IP:
 ```
 server.address=<your_ip>